StuMason/mcp-taskflow/readme.md

 - 🌊 **Workflow turbulence** - No checkpointing or progress tracking
 - 🚧 **Lack of transparency** - Difficult to audit what changed and why

-## What is TaskFlow?

-TaskFlow is an innovative MCP server that brings structured task management to AI-assisted coding.
-It creates a framework for more controlled, transparent, and effective AI collaboration through **enforced checkpointing**, **session tracking**, and a **hierarchical data model**.

-Unlike traditional approaches that try to limit AI capabilities, TaskFlow enhances them by adding crucial process guardrails:
+## The Solution: Visual Workflow Management for AI Development

+TaskFlow creates a streamlined environment where AI assistants:

+1. Work within a natural project hierarchy (Applications → Features → Tasks)
+2. Follow a visual Kanban workflow with clear status transitions
+3. Document their reasoning and decision-making in real-time
+4. Track all file changes with rich contextual information
+5. Create continuous progress checkpoints to visualize development flow
+6. Maintain snapshots of important file states as they evolve

 ```
       ┌───────────────┐      ┌───────────────┐
-User ─┤ MCP Client    │──────┤ TaskFlow      │
+User ─┤ MCP Client    │──────┤ TaskFlow      │──── AI Assistant
-      │ (e.g. Cursor) │      │ Server        │
+      │ (e.g. Cursor) │      │ Server        │     Following
-      └───────────────┘      └───────────────┘
+      └───────────────┘      └───────────────┘     Visual Workflow
                                     │
                                     ▼
-                             ┌───────────────┐
-                             │ Hierarchical  │
-                             │ Data Model    │
-                             └───────────────┘
-                                    │
-                                    ▼
-                             ┌───────────────┐
-                             │ Session &     │
+                           ┌─────────────────────┐
-                             │ Change        │
+                           │  Visual Flow-Based  │
-                             │ Tracking      │
+                           │  Workflow Tracking  │
-                             └───────────────┘
+                           └─────────────────────┘
 ```

-## Hierarchical Data Structure
+## How It Works: Visual Flow-Based Development

-TaskFlow's enhanced data model establishes a clear workflow hierarchy:
+TaskFlow's workflow model establishes a clear visual progression that mirrors how modern development teams operate:

 ```
 Application (Software Product)